-In labour you may notice that midwives and the maternity team caring for you are wearing personal protective equipment (PPE), such as aprons, masks or eye protection.
-These are to protect you and your baby and the staff caring for you by reducing the risk infection.
+In labour you may notice that midwives and the maternity team caring for you are wearing personal protective equipment (PPE) such as aprons, masks or eye protection.
+These are to protect you and your baby and the staff caring for you by reducing the risk of infection.

 Giving birth with suspected or confirmed coronavirus